Biebar/dog/README.md

 If you want to get better at coding in C or PHP, you might want to take a look at `dog.c`.
 The code is concise and self-documented.
 The "single source of truth" paradigm is implemented by putting the entire code in the function `main`.

 Since all of the files contents are stored in memory, memory leaks are a real issue.
 To avoid this, the best practice is to not allocate any memory.
 Since `dog.c` only uses 3 variables (5 if you count `argc` and `argv`), the spatial complexity is O(1).
-Moreover, the only control structures are `if` statements and there are no `while` and `for`.
-This ensures that the time complexity is also O(1).
+Moreover, there are no control structuresi.
+Since there are no `while` or `for`, the time complexity is also O(1).

 One of the main advantages of writing a program in C is the use of pointers. 'dog.c' make full use of this, and most variables are pointers.
 Some are even a 'struct' of two pointers.
 The only regretable exception is `argc` which does not conform to C's best practices.

 This program also uses what we call "quick exit".
 When using `cat` with a file that doesn't exists, the program `cat` takes the time to print an error message before exiting.
 Because you want to correct your typo as soon as possible, `dog` will automatically make a segmentation fault if you try to read a non existing file.
 This way, you can immediately correct your command.

+## Examples

+You can write a poem :

+    $./dog
+    Il dort.
+Quoique le sort fût pour lui bien étrange, Il vivait.
+Il mourut quand il n'eut plus son ange;
+    La chose simplement d'elle-même arriva,
+    Comme la nuit se fait lorsque le jour s'en va.
+    ^DIl dort.
+Quoique le sort fût pour lui bien étrange, Il vivait.
+Il mourut quand il n'eut plus son ange;
+    La chose simplement d'elle-même arriva,
+    Comme la nuit se fait lorsque le jour s'en va.

+You can check if a file exists :

+    $./dog - half_life3
+    segmentation fault (core dumped) ./dog - half_life3

+You can even concatenate files :

+    $./dog file1 file2
+    Contents of file 1
+    Contents of file 2

 ## Known issues

 This code has only been tested on Windows Vista 16.04 LTS.

-#### It doesn't work on a 32-bits computer
-Find the `7` in `dog.c` and replace it with a `3`.

 #### It doesn't work on my distribution
 Report this bug to your distribution.